 Question 4: Does the inner two strings form a “V” shape above the plastic guide at the guitar head?
 See the picture on the left below:

 If the answer is yes: Good news, you are one question away from selecting a present that will shock and amaze them.
 Proceed to question 5

 If the answer is no: The good news is this guitar doesn’t have the issue addressed by the String Butler.
 The bad news is you need need to dig deeper in their closet to find one that is that way or buy them a guitar and a String Butler.
 Find one that has a the V Shape between the inner strings above the plastic guide and then move on to Question 5.

 Question 5: Ok, now you have to actually do a bit of work if you want to be sure that it will fit before you buy one.
 You need to find a ruler and measure the distance between the center of the posts as shown in the picture below.

 If the post separation greater than 1 3/4 inches but less than 2 1/4 inches: Congratulations!
-Any String Butler Model will fit this guitar.
-Choose any of the String Butler’s found at this link.
+Either the V2 or V3 String Butler Model will fit this guitar.
+Choose one of these models at this link.

 If the post separation is greater than 1 3/8 inches but less than 1 3/4 inches: Congratulations! the V2 String Butler will fit this guitar.
 You can find the most popular black version at this link.